Tooth and Claw

-Two easier pitches (.9, .7) lead up to the East Shoulder of Lexington Tower.
+Two easier pitches (.9, 4th or very easy 5th) lead up to the East Shoulder of Lexington Tower.

 To descend, follow one of two options:

-Top out the route on the East shoulder and do a very exposed and slightly sketchy 4th class traverse west to access a descent gully.
+Top out the route on the East Shoulder and do a very exposed and sketchy 4th class traverse west to access a descent gully.
 Hike down the Blue Lake trail.

 The fixed hardware on Tooth and Claw was always rumored to be bad.
 Sure enough, it was in a dreadful state when we did the climb, aside from the anchors which below P6 are all good bolts or trees.
 P1 in particular had at least three different types of bolts, several of them bad 1/4" bolts that probably wouldn't have held a fall.
 Many of the old bolts on the climb were replaced this year after our ascent.
 There are still a few older bolts on the climb, but they're of the 5/16" buttonhead variety and are of passable quality at this point.

 Finally, the fixed head on P1 is still in place.
 It's pretty good for a bashie and adds a little old school flair to the route.
 In any case, the climbing beyond it isn't too cruxy.